 This report contains statements concerning the company's future results and performance that are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, which statements are based on our current expectations and assumptions and are not guarantees of future events or performance.
-The realization of our expectations and the accuracy of our assumptions are subject to a number of risks and uncertainties that could cause actual results to differ materially from those described in these statements, and these risks and uncertainties include, but are not limited to, those set forth in our 2022 Annual Report on Form 10-K, which forms a part of this annual report, as well as those set forth from time to time in our other public statements, reports and filings with the SEC.
+The realization of our expectations and the accuracy of our assumptions are subject to a number of risks and uncertainties that could cause actual results to differ materially from those described in these statements, and these risks and uncertainties include, but are not limited to, those set forth in our 2023 Annual Report on Form 10-K, which forms a part of this annual report, as well as those set forth from time to time in our other public statements, reports and filings with the SEC.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether because of new information, future events or otherwise.

-\This report also references Adjusted EBITDA and Adjusted FAD, which are financial measures calculated and presented other than in accordance with GAAP.
-The most comparable GAAP measure for Adjusted EBITDA is our Net Earnings, and a reconciliation of Adjusted EBITDA to our Net Earnings and related information is set forth in our 2022 Form 10-K. The most comparable GAAP measure for Adjusted FAD is our Net Cash from Operations, which for 2022 was \$2.83 billion.
-Our 2022 Adjusted FAD of \$2.33 billion is derived by subtracting from our Net Cash from Operations Capital Expenditures of \$468 million and a \$37 million product remediation insurance recovery received in first quarter 2022.
+This report also references Adjusted EBITDA and Adjusted FAD, which are financial measures calculated and presented other than in accordance with GAAP.
+The most comparable GAAP measure for Adjusted EBITDA is Net Earnings, and a reconciliation of Adjusted EBITDA to Net Earnings and related information is set forth in our 2023 Form 10-K. The most comparable GAAP measure for Adjusted FAD is Net Cash from Operations, and a reconciliation of Adjusted FAD to Net Cash from Operations and related information is set forth in our 2023 Form 10-K.